A brief history of the multiverse: Eternal chaotic inflation

 The first ten years of the journey through the multiverse were very exciting but rather lonely.
 Not many people were interested in this theory; almost all of my papers on inflationary multiverse have been written without any collaborators.
 The editor of my book \cite{Linde:2005ht} recommended me to delete the part on the anthropic principle, saying that otherwise I will lose respect of my colleagues.
 I replied that if I do it, I will lose self-respect, and eventually she agreed to keep it.
 It appears though that the risk was very minimal anyway, since this part was in the very end of the book, in the chapter on quantum cosmology, which was of little interest to most of the readers at that time.

-In the beginning of the 90's the situation changed dramatically.
-This change coincided with the all-important invention of the arXiv, which made further developments in this area easily accessible.
-In 1993 a detailed theory describing two different probability measures in the eternally inflating universe was proposed in a series of papers written in collaboration with Arthur Mezhlumian, Juan Garcia-Bellido and Dimitri Linde \cite{Linde:1993nz,GarciaBellido:1993wn}.
+In the beginning of the 90's the situation began to change.
+In 1993 a detailed theory describing two different probability measures in the eternally inflating universe was proposed in a series of my papers written in collaboration with Arthur Mezhlumian, Juan Garcia-Bellido and Dimitri Linde \cite{Linde:1993nz,GarciaBellido:1993wn}.
 In 1994 Alex Vilenkin resumed his investigation of eternal inflation.
 His prolific work, as well as the work of his numerous talented collaborators, invigorated the theory of inflationary multiverse, bringing to it new interesting choices of the probability measure and anthropic considerations, see e.g. \cite{Vilenkin:1994ua} and his book ``Many worlds in one'' \cite{Vilbook}.
+But despite this exciting progress, the theory of inflationary multiverse was developed only by a small group of experts and remained of no interest for the general physical community.
+And the crucial part of this theory, the anthropic considerations, was almost universally despised.
+The situation changed dramatically only after the discovery of the cosmological constant/dark energy and the development of the string theory landscape.